jecki/DHParser/documentation_src/manuals/04_compile.rst

 dropped from the tree, this will not affect the tuple of children that "fallback_compiler" iterates over.
-So all children's handlers will be called even if a child is dropped and the result of its handler will subseqauently be ignored.
+So all children's handlers will be called even if a child is dropped and the result of its handler will subsequently be ignored.
 By the same token, handlers of children added during the pass will not be called.
 Once, the pass is finished, the children still present in the tuple (and only those!) will be replaced by the result of their handler.
-This may sound complicated, but it is - as I believe - more or less the behaviour that you would intuitively expect.
+This may sound complicated, but it is - as I believe - more or less the behavior that you would intuitively expect.

 However that may be, in order to keep the compiler-structure clean and comprehensible, it is generally advisable